vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_4.md

 ### `filter-length.c`

-Filter function classes inherit from `FilterExprNode`. `FilterExprNode` has abstract methods `init` and `free_fn` (which do what you would expect), and `eval`. `eval` is where the main functionality of filter functions is implemented; it is what determines if a log message passes the filter or not.
+Filter function classes extend `FilterExprNode`. `FilterExprNode` has abstract methods `init`, `free_fn`, and `eval`. `eval` contains the main functionality of filter functions; it is what determines if a log message passes the filter or not.

-The reason why filter functions are "expression nodes" is because a filter expression is made up of one or more filter statements, connected by logical operators.
+The reason why filter functions are "expression nodes" is because a filter expression in the config file is made up of one or more filter statements, connected by logical operators.
 So, when a filter expression is parsed, it gets represented as a `FilterExprNode` binary tree, to make calculating the result simple (this is all handled by the existing code in `lib/filter/` and we don't need to do anything special in our implementation).

 We need to create two filter function classes for `filter-length`: one for single length comparisons and one for range-based comparisons.
 ```